Blind Beast: Cast

+Production

+The movie was directed by Yasuzō Masumura, a prominent filmmaker often associated with the Japanese New Wave.
+He was known for his precise style and bold themes, frequently exploring perversity and social hypocrisy.
+The film was produced by Daiei Film.
+The company was reportedly seeking a commercial hit at the time, leading them to commission this sexually charged and sensational adaptation.
+The film is based on the 1931 novel Mōjū by Rampo Edogawa, one of Japan's most famous authors.
+The screenplay was written by Yoshio Shirasaka.
+A significant production element is the surreal and grotesque set design for the blind sculptor's warehouse studio.
+Art Director Shigeo Mano created a claustrophobic space filled with massive, disturbing sculptures of human body parts (eyes, breasts, limbs), which was highly praised in contemporary reviews.
+Masumura's film significantly altered the novel's ending.
+The film introduces a new phase of intense mutual obsession and a final, horrifying act of ritualistic transcendence, providing the female protagonist a voice and a degree of agency, even in death.
+The lead roles were played by Eiji Funakoshi as Michio Sofu (the blind sculptor) and Mako Midori as Aki Shima (the model).

 Release

-Blind Beast was released in Japan on January 25, 1969.
+Blind Beast was released in Japan on January 25, 1969 and sought commercial success by commissioning provocative, exploitation-tinged films, often categorized as pinku eiga (pink film), though Masumura's work often transcends the genre.
 The film was released by Daiei International Film with English subtitles in April 1969.
-It was reissued by Roninfilm under the title Warehouse in February 1974.
+It was reissued by Roninfilm under the title Warehouse in February 1974 in an attempt to market it to a more general exploitation/horror audience, completely stripping it of its original Japanese context or artistic connection to Rampo's work, which contributed to its obscurity in the West for decades.
 It was released to Blu-ray in the United States from Arrow Films on August 24, 2021.

 Reception

 In a contemporary review, Variety praised the cinematography and Shigeo Mano's art direction, while noting that his previous films dealt with sexuality such as Daini no Seo and Manji but "these are kindergarten material compared with The Blind Beast...it's a sick film."

 Retrospective reviews include critic Jasper Sharp calling it "One of the most fascinatingly freakish of all the big screen adaptations of the works of Japanese mystery writer Edogawa Rampo".
 Tom Vick of AllMovie compared the film to The Collector and opined that "Masumura, a master of dark humor and macabre psychodrama, strikes an odd balance between silliness and horror throughout the film.
 One of the nuttier entries in his oeuvre, Blind Beast is a delicious guilty pleasure."
 Sight & Sound referred to the film as a "fascinating curiosity" with "bizarre production design, tendency towards outlandish symbolism and eccentric performances, it seems at least partly tongue in cheek even at its most extreme."